solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

    ![The cloned version of the pipeline is displayed, with the name of the cloned pipeline highlighted in the Pipelines list.](media/ex02-orchestrate-pipelines-clone-copy.png "Pipelines")

 10. On the right of the screen, you will be able to select the **Settings** button to update the name in the settings panel.
 Replace the **copyX** value after the underscore in the Name with your assigned _UNIQUEID_ from your username.
-For example, `Exercise 2 - Enrich Data_A03`.
+For example, `Exercise 2 - Enrich Data_206184`.

+ > Note: Replace the `uniqueId` with the **UniqueId** provided in the environment details section on Lab Environment tab on the right.

     ![The Name property is displayed with the UNIQUEID value replacing the "copy1" value after the underscore.](media/ex02-orchestrate-pipelines-clone-rename.png "Pipelines")

 11. Next, you also need to update the Mapping Data Flow activity to use your cloned Data flow.
 Select the **Enriched Customer Data** Mapping Data Flow activity in the graph for your cloned pipeline.